-Making a Washington Healthcare Power of Attorney
+What is a Washington Medical Power of Attorney?

 The person granting permission is known as the "principal," and the person or entity gaining authority is called the "agent."
 Suited for residents of Washington, our Power of Attorney for health care is made for use in Snohomish County, Spokane County, Clark County, and in all other regions across the state.
 All Washington Healthcare PoA forms from Rocket Lawyer can be edited for your specific scenario.
 Creating this document will provide proof to healthcare facilities and other parties that your agent is legally allowed to act in your interest.